Friend, Our Legend

-It is a remake/TV adaptation of Kwak Kyung-taek's own 2001 box-office hit film Friend.
-Partnering up with another director and two scriptwriters, Kwak returned to the classic tale of male bonding, adding "more meat," in his words, to the original plot by writing a new character and more in-depth exploration of certain characters' lives, including their romances.
+It is a remake / TV adaptation of Kwak Kyung-taek's own 2001 box-office hit film Friend.
+Partnering up with another director and two scriptwriters, Kwak returned to the classic tale of male bonding, adding "more meat", in his words, to the original plot by writing a new character and more in-depth exploration of certain characters' lives, including their romances.
 Like the original film, the series was shot entirely in Busan.
 To maintain quality, it was 100% pre-produced before airing, a rarity among Korean dramas.

-Plot
+Synopsis

 Based on the 2001 film, Friend, Our Legend expands and retells Kwak Kyung-taek's semi-autobiographical rough-and-tumble tale about four childhood friends coming of age in the tough streets of Busan in the 1970s and 1980s.
-As they enter into manhood, best friends Dong-soo and Joon-seok become enemies and bitter rivals in the city's underworld of gangs.
+As they enter into manhood, best friends Dong-soo (Hyun Bin) and Joon-seok (Kim Min-jun) become enemies and bitter rivals in the city's underworld of gangs.